You are here

 Carolina Day Activities on Sullivan's Island

-The weekend before the 28th is usually the official Battle of Sullivan’s Island Living History Day celebration.
-In years past, it's been at Fort Moultrie, which is located at 1214 Middle Street on Sullivan’s Island, with reenactments and soldiers in period uniforms doing musket and cannon drills
+The weekend near the 28th is the official Battle of Sullivan’s Island Living History Day celebration.
+In years past, it's been at Fort Moultrie, which is located at 1214 Middle Street on Sullivan’s Island, with reenactments and soldiers in period uniforms doing musket and cannon drills.
+Here's the schedule, based on 2024's events:

 Church Service, Parade & Wreath-laying on Carolina Day